 iPhone 11: launch date and price

-You don't have to be a modern-day, Cupertino-based version of Sherlock Holmes to work out that the new iPhones are going to be with us in September 2019.
+You don't have to be a modern-day, Cupertino-based version of Sherlock Holmes to work out that the new iPhones will be with us in September 2019.
 That's the month that Apple always launches its handsets, and the iPhone 11 should be no different.

 While we're still waiting for an exact date, it will probably be in the first half of the month.
-The iPhones of 2018 were launched on 12 September, which may or may not give us a clue about when their successors are going to arrive.
+The iPhones of 2018 were launched on 12 September, which may or may not give us a clue about when the new iPhones for 2019 are going to arrive.

 Apple will have already been working on these phones for some time, but how many will there be?
 We may well get an iPhone 11, an iPhone 11 Max, and a cheaper... iPhone 11 XR?
 That would match this year's handsets, but we don't really know what naming scheme Apple will go for at this stage.